gautam-devops-jha/Ansible-Learning-By-Doing/README.md

 Going to write a playbook to manage user accounts (create, delete, modify) on multiple servers.

 ### 3. Files Sender
-Going to Develop a playbook to copy files from the Ansible control node to multiple target servers.
+Going to Develop a playbook and role to copy files from the Ansible control node to multiple target servers.

+### 4. Systemd service Management
+Going to develop 3 different playbook which will demonstrate how to create systemd file, Start the service and stop the service